-Turkey, EU to hold talks amid standoff over migrants
+Turkey’s leader presses EU for help amid migrant standoff

 Von der Leyen said the meeting would be the “restart of a dialogue.”
 She repeated the EU has the obligation to protect its borders, but also to guarantee the fundamental individual right for asylum.

-Topics will include regional stability, reducing tensions and pressure at the Greece-Turkey border, and Syria, she said.

-Erdogan was also expected to raise concerns over alleged violence carried out by Greek authorities as they push migrants back to Turkey.
+Erdogan was also expected to raise concerns over alleged violence by Greek authorities as they push migrants back to Turkey.

-Greece has deployed riot police and border guards to repel people trying to enter the country and the Greek border area has since seen violent confrontations.
+Greece has deployed riot police and border guards to repel people and the border area has since seen violent confrontations.
 On Saturday, youths threw rocks at Greek police and tried to pull down a border fence.

 Many migrants have alleged mistreatment at the hands of Greek police, and Turkey says two migrants were killed in violence along the border.
 Greece has denied the accusations.